Anon-Planet/thgtoa/guide.md

 Because it is too dangerous/risky/suspicious.
 We would recommend as a last resort using Firefox, or Brave only using Private Windows for now.

-See [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option] before continuing.
+See [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:] before continuing.

 Only do this from a different safe public Wi-Fi every time (See [Find some safe places with decent public Wi-Fi][Find some safe places with decent public Wi-Fi:]) and using a long-range connection (See [Appendix Q: Using long-range Antenna to connect to Public Wi-Fis from a safe distance:]).